Distance: 6.7 miles (10.89 km)

 Look for the white posts & follow their line…

-20. Bear diagonally down to the hedge & ditch on the left, crossing the bridge beside the big tree…
+20. Bear diagonally down towards the hedge & ditch on the left…

-22. On reaching the top right corner of the field there’s another marker telling you to cross the track into the next field…
+22. On reaching the top right corner of the field pass through the kissing gate…

-23. It’s quite steep, so have a rest halfway up the hill & turn round to see another magnificent view of the Fawsley Estate & Hall…
+23. The climb up this field is quite steep, so have a rest halfway up the hill & turn round to see another magnificent view of the Fawsley Estate & Hall…

 But it’s nothing compared to the view ahead at the top of the hill towards Preston Capes Church